smintio/Portals-Components-SDK/Examples/Frontend/README.md

 1. [Overview of Smint.io annotations](docs/smintio-annotations.md)
 1. [How to develop your own custom component](#user-content-how-develop-your-own-frontend-component)

-Current version of this document is: 1.0.0 (as of 25th of November, 2022)
+Current version of this document is: 1.0.1 (as of 12th of April, 2023)

 ## UI components